zedali16/zedali16.github.io/index.md

 - **Li, Z.** and Wei, W. (2023+) "Measuring the Advantages of Contemporaneous Aggregation in Forecasting." _Submitted_

+- Dong, Y. and **Li, Z.** (2023+) "A Note on Marginal Coordinate Test in Sufficient Dimension Reduction." _Statistics and Probability Letters, To appear_

 - **Li, Z.**, Yue, Y., and Bruce, S. (2023+) "ANOPOW for Replicated Nonstationary Time Series In Experiments." _Annals of Applied Statistics, To appear_

 - <sup> *</sup>Wang, Y., **Li, Z.**, Bruce, S. (2023) "[Adaptive Bayesian Sum of Trees Model for Covariate Dependent Spectral Analysis](https://onlinelibrary.wiley.com/doi/10.1111/biom.13763)." _Biometrics_, 79, 1826-1839.